 For those who want full server control and more scalable options, OnlineSE sells three FreeBSD virtual dedicated servers (VDS): VDS-Byte, VDS-Meg, and VDS-Gig.
 Disk space varies between packages, starting from 10,000 MB and going up to 40,000 MB.
 RAM ranges from 512 MB to 3,096 MB.
 All plans come with unlimited traffic.

-OnlineSE’s infrastructure is pretty solid.
-Its servers are located in the DELTA LLC data center in Moscow, which is a class B+ business center with APC Symetra uninterruptible power supply and MGE Galaxy 5000 60 kW backup power system.
-It also uses sturdy Juniper and Cisco equipment.
+OnlineSE has a pretty solid infrastructure.
+Their servers are located in the DELTA LLC data center in Moscow, which is a class B+ business center equipped with APC Symetra uninterruptible power supply and MGE Galaxy 5000 60 kW backup power system.
+Additionally, OnlineSE utilizes sturdy Juniper and Cisco equipment to ensure reliable performance.

 Pricing and Support

 OnlineSE provides cheap web hosting and VDS packages compared with other popular Russian vendors.
 Even the free hosting plan comes with more features than one would expect.
 The VDS subscriptions are reasonably priced, though understandably higher than shared web hosting.
 You can pay via a few different methods, including bank transfer, Yandex.Money, and ROBOKASSA.

 Customer support options are limited.
 Although you can ostensibly contact the customer support team via telephone, email, or Skype, I never received a reply to my exploratory email.
 Although there are more self-support articles than I would have expected, they are not neatly arranged.